PowerShell/DscResource.Tests/README.md

 repository, but only if it is a 'master' branch build (`$env:APPVEYOR_REPO_BRANCH -eq 'master'`).
 A Wiki Sidebar file will be generated, containing links to all of the markdown files in the Wiki, as well as as a Wiki Footer file.
-Any files contained within the `WikiSource` directory of the repository will also be published to the Wiki.
+Any files contained within the `WikiSource` directory of the repository will also be published to the Wiki overriding any auto generated files.

 > **Note:** It is possible to override the deploy branch in appveyor.yml,
 > e.g. `Invoke-AppVeyorDeployTask -Branch @('dev','my-working-branch')`.